opain/TWAS-GSEA/README.md

 ### Optional parameters

+##### --n_cores

+Number of cores for permutation testing.

+Default = 1

+##### --covar

+Covariates you would like to include.
+The covariate data must be in the TWAS file, except gene length.
+Covariate names must be comma separated (e.g. GeneLength,NSNP,MODELCV.R2).
+Specify 'none' if you don't want include any covariates.

+Default = 'none'

+##### --weights

+Variable used to weight observations.
+The variable must be in the TWAS file.

+Default = NA

 ##### --use_twas_id

 Specify as T if gene property file contains IDs in the TWAS file ID column instead of entrez IDs.

 Default = F

-##### --n_cores

-Number of cores for permutation testing.

-Default = 1

 ##### --cor_window

 Size of window for correlations between genes.

 Default = 5e6

-##### --covar

-Covariates you would like to include.
-Specify 'none' if you don't want any.
-The covariate data must be in the TWAS file, except gene length.

-Default = GeneLength,NSNP,MODELCV.R2

 ##### --min_Ngenes